ItamarJuniorDEV/itamarJuniorDEV/README.md

 - Backend developer focused on **PHP/Laravel** and **Node.js**.
 - Passionate about understanding the problem before writing the solution — diagrams, flowcharts, and user stories come before code.
 - Experience as **Scrum Master** and in process improvement within development teams.
-- Pursuing a **Postgraduate degree in Software Architecture** — Anhanguera.
 - Deepening knowledge in **Design Patterns** and **clean architecture** applied to real-world projects.
 - I dedicate part of my time to **mentoring** beginner devs, because teaching is one of the best ways to grow.